Vermonster/hashphrase/README.md

 You would need to use an Android emulator on your computer.
 Follow the installation steps on the [Expo website](https://docs.expo.io/versions/latest/workflow/android-studio-emulator/), then type the parameterized URL in the Expo app's search bar to view a feature branch.

-Luckily, Appetize.io has also provided a platform for users to view the mobile app in an Android emulator in the browser, go to [Vermonster's expo page](https://expo.io/@vermonster/Agilikey), and click "Open project in the browser" button on the right side of the page, this will open the app in an Android emulator in your browser without authentication.
+Luckily, Appetize.io has also provided a platform for users to view the mobile app in an Android emulator in the browser, go to [Vermonster's expo page](https://expo.io/@vermonster/hashphrase), and click "Open project in the browser" button on the right side of the page, this will open the app in an Android emulator in your browser without authentication.

+## License

+MIT

+Copyright (c) 2019 Vermonster LLC